designrad/Malerjakt/Job-proposal.md

 - view images and sender info
 - browse and view images in large size
 - mark image as reject/approved (or, just delete Incorrect images and keep Correct ones)
-- default mark: unchecked
 - delete message
-- create export file:
-- image geolocation as .geojson file
+- create export file: image geolocations as one .geojson file
-- image link to file in img/
+- URL to submitted image
 - login/logout/forgot password